dirakx1/MoneyOnTangle/bussiness-case-study.md

 * Powwi (Payments)
 * Nequi
 * Efecty / Servientrega.
-* Probably a good application could be iota transfer between iota wallets, the intereaction with local banks via powwi-
+* Probably a good application could be iota transfer between iota wallets and then make the intereaction with local banks via powwi- (im doing a quotation for powwi)

 * Transaction cost Efecty